zakimjz/zakimjz.github.io/pages/courses/datamining/syllabus.md

   also have written questions.
 You can expect about 8-10 assignments over the semester.

-* **Exams (60%)**: There will be three exams covering the main topics of the course.
+* **Exams (50-55%)**: There will be three exams covering the main topics of the course.
 The tentative exam dates are noted on the class schedule table.
 There is no comprehensive final exam.
-All exams are open book, and in-person during class.
+I may consider take-home exams, otherwise they will be in-person during class hours.

-* **Class Participation**: Students are encouraged to participate in the class via attendance, discussions, and engagement on the Campuswire forum.
+* **Attendance and Quizzes (5-10%)**: Attendance is required.
+There may be pop-quizzes given throughout the semester.
+Students are also encouraged to participate in the class via discussions and engagement on the Campuswire forum.

 * **Late Submissions**: Most assignments will be due just before midnight on the due date.
 Students can get an automatic one day extension for a 15% grade penalty.
-No late assignments will be accepted after the midnight following the due date.
+No further late assignments will be accepted.

 The grading for CSCI4390 and CSCI6390 will be done separately taking into account the more advanced material required for CSCI6390 -- this